gmdgdn/alomda/README.md

-# Al-Omda (العمدة) - Riyadh Used Furniture Buying Service
+# El-Omda (العمدة) - Riyadh Used Furniture Buying Service

-**Al-Omda** is a premium, SEO-optimized website for a used furniture buying service in Riyadh, Saudi Arabia.
+**El-Omda** is a premium, SEO-optimized website for a used furniture buying service in Riyadh, Saudi Arabia.
 The platform connects sellers with buyers through a fast, transparent, and localized experience.

 ## 🎯 Project Overview

-Al-Omda specializes in buying used furniture and items from homes, offices, and commercial spaces across Riyadh.
+El-Omda specializes in buying used furniture and items from homes, offices, and commercial spaces across Riyadh.
 The website is designed to:

 - Dominate local search results for Riyadh furniture buying keywords
 - Provide hyper-local content for each district in Riyadh